Discover New York Scholarships

 Accumulating enough wealth to afford your collegiate reign in the “Empire State” is possible when you’re crowned the winner of New York scholarships.
 Nestled between the Atlantic Ocean and the Great Lakes, New York is America’s fourth most populous state with 19.79 million residents.
 New York City ‘s five boroughs attract around 594,000 college students per year.
 Young adults are often draw to New York’s booming job market, pizza perfection, Finger Lakes wineries, Long Island beaches, sports rivalries, rugged Adirondack Mountains, and historic landmarks like the Statue of Liberty.
 New Yorkers also choose from 84 public and 175 private colleges.
+Many of the top public schools in New York offer online programs of study from the associate’s degree up to the master’s.
 Some top-ranked options include the Rochester Institute of Technology, Fordham University, Syracuse University, SUNY Buffalo, Cornell University, and St. Bonaventure University.
 Columbia University, an Ivy League royal, was even ranked fifth nationally by the U.S. News.
 Make New York your land of opportunity with tuition help from the following 15 great scholarships.

 1. New York Women in Communications Scholarships